This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 Intact female and male dogs tend to die earlier than spayed or neutered Great Danes.
 More information about when to spay or neuter your Great Dane can be found in our article here.

 When you spay your female dog, you have removed any chances of uterine disease such as pyometra and uterine or breast cancer.
 Male dogs who are not neutered tend to get out of the backyard and get into trouble.

 With all the extra testosterone, they are looking for a mate.
 This will cause them to get hit by a car or even get in a fight with other dogs.

 Having your Great Dane spayed or neutered will help them live a longer and happier life.

 Final Thoughts on Great Dane Life Expectancy

-Great Danes unfortunately, do not live as long as some other breeds.
-There is a certain thing that you can do to help prevent certain diseases in your Great Dane and help them live as long as possible.
+Great Danes unfortunately, do not live as long as many smaller dog breeds.
+However, there are some things that you can do to help prevent certain diseases in your Great Dane and help them live as long as possible!

 With the life expectancy 7 to 10 years, consider yourself lucky if you get to spend 10+ years with your Great Dane.
 Sometimes unexpected tragedies happen that take our beloved Great Danes from us much earlier than expected.

 Diseases such as bloat, heart problem, joint problems, or cancer do not know an age limit and can happen at any time.